Delicious Southern food in Gatlinburg

 Legendary Pancake Houses

 This region has over 25 pancake houses, and breakfast here is an all day affair.
+The tradition started in 1960 with Pancake Pantry and has only grown since.
 Here are the ones worth seeking out:

 Breakfast